chandankumar994/DevOps-Mastery/4-Docker/Docker-Notes.md

 #### What is docker container?
 A Docker container is an isolated, executable environment that encapsulates an application and its dependencies for consistent deployment.

+#### What is dockerhub?
+Docker Hub is a cloud-based registry service that allows users to share, store, and download Docker images for easy access.